Perfect Strangers (1984 film)

-Perfect Strangers is a 1984 erotic thriller film directed by Larry Cohen.
+Perfect Strangers is a 1984 thriller film directed by Larry Cohen.
 It stars Anne Carlisle, Brad Rijn and Ann Magnuson.

 Plot

 A Mafia hit man discovers a young boy has witnessed him killing someone.
 Under Mafia pressure he is urged to kill the boy but is picked up by the boy's mother and soon they fall into a relationship.